telerik/maui-docs/controls/navigationview/pane.md

 # .NET MAUI NavigationView Pane

 The Telerik UI for .NET MAUI NavigationView has a Pane.
 The Pane contains the navigation items.
-The items can be positioned to the header, footer or by default in the contect of the Pane element.
+The items can be positioned to the header, footer or by default in the content of the Pane element.

 ## Setting Items